-Additionally, a VDI solution through a third party service provider can also deliver full support including data security, fault tolerant storage, backup and recovery, disaster recovery, and managed system upgrades.
-Not only do universities have more reliable and secure networks with a VDI, but the ease of management also ensures that they stay at the forefront of any software or application updates.
+Additionally, a VDI solution through a third-party service provider can also deliver full support including data security, disaster recovery, managed system upgrades, as well as backup and recovery.
+Not only do universities have more reliable and secure networks with a VDI, but the ease of management also ensures they stay at the forefront of any software or application updates.